1948 Pacific typhoon season

 The 1948 Pacific typhoon season was an average season.
 It had no official bounds; it ran year-round in 1948, but most tropical cyclones tend to form in the northwestern Pacific Ocean between June and December.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northwestern Pacific Ocean.

 The scope of this article is limited to the Pacific Ocean, north of the equator and west of the International Date Line.
 Storms that form east of the date line and north of the equator are called hurricanes; see 1948 Pacific hurricane season.
 At the time, tropical storms that formed within this region of the western Pacific were identified and named by the United States Armed Services, and these names are taken from the list that USAS publicly adopted before the 1945 season started.

 Storms

-Typhoon Karen
+Super Typhoon Karen

 Typhoon Karen, one of the earliest recorded super typhoons, developed on January 11, well west of the Philippines.
 It curved westward while slowly intensifying.
 After a prolonged period of slow intensification, the tropical cyclone began to rapidly strengthen.
 It became a super typhoon on January 16.
 Shortly after, it weakened and dissipated on January 19.

 It struck Yap on January 14, damaging and destroying establishments and houses on the island.
 It also wrecked the roofs of some U.S. warehouses and buildings, and downed power lines.
 A food warehouse were washed out; however, some food supplies survived.

 After the typhoon, the navy transported some relief supplies to the populated island.
 No deaths were reported.